Performance Racing Technology

 SPECIAL NOTES

 Do not attempt to run higher pressures than your radiator is designed.
-Purpose-built radiators from C&R Racing contain reinforced tubes, and they are welded with the proper techniques to hold high pressure.
+Purpose-built radiators from C&R/PWR Racing contain reinforced tubes, and they are welded with the proper techniques to hold high pressure.

 Do not pre-pressurize your cooling system.
 Instead, allow the system pressure to build on its own from the engine heat.
 The C&R instruction video will guide you on how to check for air in the system by installing some initial pressure.